-- Overall increase of 34% in tree permit applications and 26% in public inquiries to Urban Forestry staff in 2015 over the previous year. - While Title 11 roughly tripled the number of private properties where trees are regulated in Portland, applications for private tree removals increased more than four times from 2014 (470 applications) to 2015 (2,193 applications).
-It is unknown if more trees are being removed or, due to outreach efforts, more people are obtaining appropriate permits. - Urban Forestry intake staff met response goals for 99% of public inquiries in 2015. - Urban Forestry tree inspectors met goals for initial inspections at similar rates to the previous year, meeting goals for a minimum 60% of permits despite workload increases and significant staff vacancies.
+- There was an overall increase of 34% in tree permit applications and 26% in public inquiries to Urban Forestry staff in 2015 over the previous year. - While Title 11 roughly tripled the number of private properties where trees are regulated in Portland, applications for private tree removals increased more than four times from 2014 (470 applications) to 2015 (2,193 applications).
+It is unknown if more trees are being removed or, due to outreach efforts, more people are obtaining appropriate permits. - Urban Forestry intake staff met response goals for 99% of public inquiries in 2015. - Urban Forestry tree inspectors met goals for initial inspections at similar rates to the previous year, meeting goals for permit application response times at least 60% of the time (planting permits) and as much as 86% of the time (root permits) for other permit types.